 Dates and Deadlines

-Festival dates are June 7 - 27, 2015.
-Accepted students must be able to attend the entire festival.
+Festival dates are June 5 - 25, 2016.
+Accepted students must be able to attend the entire festival with arrival on June 4 and departure on June 26.

-The Colorado College Summer Music Festival accepts applications for violin, viola, cello, bass, flute, oboe, clarinet, bassoon, horn, trumpet, trombone, timpani/percussion, and piano students.
+The festival accepts applications for violin, viola, cello, bass, flute, oboe, clarinet, bassoon, horn, trumpet, trombone, timpani/percussion, and piano students.

 Full scholarships that cover tuition and room and board are provided to all accepted students.
 A non-refundable application fee of $70 must accompany all applications and a non-refundable $160 registration fee is required upon acceptance.
-Tuition for this program is normally $2,500.
+Tuition for this program is valued at $2,500.

-Cello and Bass Applicants: The Festival will offer a travel grant of $200 to accepted cellists and bassists who are flying and need to buy a seat for their instrument.
-Payment will be awarded after they arrive at the festival with receipt in hand.
+Cello and Bass Applicants: The festival will offer a travel grant of $200 to accepted cellists and bassists who are flying and need to buy a seat for their instrument.
+Payment will be awarded after arrival at the festival with receipt in hand.

 To apply online, please fill out our online application.

-For your application to be considered, the Music Festival will need you to complete an application and include:
+For your application to be considered, the festival will need you to complete an application and include:

 - A letter of recommendation from your principal music instructor.
 The letter may be emailed to email@example.com or mailed to Colorado College Summer Music Festival, 14 E. Cache La Poudre, Colorado Springs, CO, 80903.